jeanbarbier/jeanbarbier/index.md

 # Hello

-I'm Jean Barbier, a researcher in mathematical physics of signals and learning at the [International Center for Theoretical Physics (ICTP)](https://www.ictp.it/).
+I'm Jean Barbier, a Research Scientist / Associate Professor in mathematical physics of signals and learning at the [International Center for Theoretical Physics (ICTP)](https://www.ictp.it/).
 It is located in Trieste, Italy, a gorgeous city on the adriatic sea [famous for its quality of life](https://www.italofile.com/best-places-to-live-in-italy-2021/), and known as the "city of science".
 I'm also affiliated to the the [Department of Data Science at SISSA](https://datascience.sissa.it/), also in Trieste.

 ![logos](./docs/logos.png)